Random Posts

 Wednesday, November 6, 2024

-An Early Computer Battle
+An Early Compiter Tournament

 In 1980 we could buy chess computers.
 For example, there was the Voice Chess Challenger, The First Thinking Chess Game That Speaks To You.
 It played 40 openings consisting of 1,200 moves.
 On some settings it it displayed the best move and it could play itself.
 You could also set up problems.
 It had 10 levels of play.
-The response time for levels 1-9 ranged from 5 seconds 50 11 minutes per move plus there was am Infinite level.
+The response time for levels 1-9 ranged from 5 seconds to 11 minutes per move plus there was am Infinite level.
 The cost: $245.95 plus $3.00 for shipping and fondling...that’s the equivalent of almost $950 today.
 The average wage in 1980 was $12,513.46 a year, so the computer was not cheap.

 One of the best machines was Belle.
 It was developed by Joe Condon (the hardware) and Ken Thompson (the software) at Bell Labs.
 In 1983, it was the first machine to achieve master-level play with a USCF rating of 2250.